mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart3.md

 First we will see few examples of how to interact with a running container.
 We will take an Nginx pod for this exercise.
 {: style="text-align: justify;"}

-[Lab setup ]https://www.rajith.in/Kubernetes/KubernetesPart6_service-2/#undersrand-the-lab-setup.
+[Lab setup ](https://www.rajith.in/Kubernetes/KubernetesPart6_service-2/#undersrand-the-lab-setup.
 Here we are using the same lab setup which we used earlier.
 If you are not familiar, please have a look and come back here.

 ## Create the Nginx pod.

-Pod creation was covered in the [previous series](https://www.rajith.in/Kubernetes/WalkingThroughThePodsPart2/) {: style="text-align: justify;"}
+Pod creation was covered in the [previous series](https://www.rajith.in/Kubernetes/WalkingThroughThePodsPart2/).
+{: style="text-align: justify;"}

 If you do not have any previous experience on the pod, have a look at the previous series [Kubernetes in 7 days?
 In a week !!!  --> Creating Pod](https://www.rajith.in/Kubernetes/KubernetesPart4_Pods/#creating-a-pod) and come back here.
+{: .notice--info}
 {: style="text-align: justify;"}

 This time we will create the pod with imperative command.